jonniek/mpv-playlistmanager/README.md

 # Mpv-Playlistmanager
 Mpv lua script to create and manage playlists.
-Customize script in the settings array in top of the lua file.
+Customize script in the settings array in the top of the lua file.

 See demo of script in here: https://r.kyaa.sg/fkslzw.mp4